Fr2r-nu/SWriteUPhere/Challenges/TryHackMe-#3-Jack-of-All-Trades.md

 *   `ssh jack@<target-ip> -p 80`

-*   You'll see an image named `user.jpg`.
-You can download it to the attack box using `scp -P 80 jack@<target-ip>:/home/jack/user.jpg .`.
-If you open the image, you'll see the first flag.
+*   here you'll see an image named `user.jpg`. and if we download it to the attack box using `scp -P 80 jack@<target-ip>:/home/jack/user.jpg .`. we'll see the first after opening the image.

 ### **6. Becoming Root**